geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Round a bright orb of silver radiance, roll’d<br>
 The volum’d smoke in many a snaky fold.

-Meanwhile the argillaceous bands oppose
+Meanwhile the argillaceous bands oppose<br>
-A serried phalanx to their fiery foes,
+A serried phalanx to their fiery foes,<br>
-Who, swift as glancing arrows, scour the plain,
+Who, swift as glancing arrows, scour the plain,<br>
-Their lines unbroke, the fierce assault sustain,
+Their lines unbroke, the fierce assault sustain,<br>
-Till to the charge the impetuous Pyros came,
+Till to the charge the impetuous Pyros came,<br>
-On his fierce courser, born of wind and flame,
+On his fierce courser, born of wind and flame,<br>
-Of old, by poets sung, and Rabican his name.*
+Of old, by poets sung, and Rabican his name.[^43]<br>
-With all his force his flaming lance he cast,
+With all his force his flaming lance he cast,<br>
-The troops divide, the weapon harmless past.
+The troops divide, the weapon harmless past.<br>

-The monarch rush'd between, in vain they close, J
+The monarch rush’d between, in vain they close,<br>

-His rapid steed the astonish'd ranks o'erthrows: V
+His rapid steed the astonish’d ranks o’erthrows:<br>

-His lance regain'd, alone, mid countless foes,
+His lance regain’d, alone, mid countless foes,<br>

-Speeds the victorious chieftain; in alarm,
+Speeds the victorious chieftain; in alarm,<br>
-The Gnomes affrighted, fly his potent arm;
+The Gnomes affrighted, fly his potent arm;<br>
-His spear resistless spreads destruction round,
+His spear resistless spreads destruction round,<br>
-And vanquished heroes strew the smoking ground.
+And vanquished heroes strew the smoking ground.<br>
-When brave Stypterion cheer'd his generous band,
+When brave Stypterion cheer’d his generous band,<br>
 Who pale with shame and rage inactive stand:

-I

-}

-book ii.
-THE EARTH,
+[^43]: See Ariosto.

-All is not lost, my comrades, turn and face
+“All is not lost, my comrades, turn and face<br>

-Your foes — redeem the glory of your race!
+Your foes — redeem the glory of your race!<br>
-'Twas not for this we claim'd this honour'd post, Awhile let Pyros triumph, while his host
+’Twas not for this we claim’d this honour’d post,<br>
+Awhile let Pyros triumph, while his host<br>
-'* Shall feel our veugeance, and redeem our boast;
+Shall feel our veugeance, and redeem our boast;<br>
-Our boast, the longest to contest the field,
+Our boast, the longest to contest the field,<br>
-The first to conquer, but the last to yield."
+The first to conquer, but the last to yield.”<br>
-So spake the indignant chief, and as he spoke,
+So spake the indignant chief, and as he spoke,<br>
-At Pericautheis aim'd a mortal stroke;
+At Pericautheis aim’d a mortal stroke;<br>
-Again, in firmer lines, his squadrons close,
+Again, in firmer lines, his squadrons close,<br>
 And brave the impetuous onset of their foes.

 But fate still guided Pyros' conquering spear,